CoQ10 is one of the most powerful heart vitamins for maintaining healthy energy levels, especially as we age.

 The reason is that CoQ10 is necessary for cellular energy.
-It’s the “spark” that fuels energy production in everyone of our cells, including the heart which is one of the biggest energy users in your body.
+It’s the “spark” that fuels energy production in every one of our cells, including the heart which is one of the biggest energy users in your body.
 As we age, our bodies produce less and less CoQ10, essentially forcing us to run on a “half tank of gas” so to speak.
 No wonder we start feeling old.
-But while I know CoQ10 is the “great energizer”—what convinced me most was an experiment conducted years ago by my son Drew, a naturopathic doctor.
+But while I know CoQ10 is the “great energizer” amongst heart vitamins—what convinced me most was an experiment conducted years ago by my son Drew, a naturopathic doctor.

-Taking CoQ10 for Energy Makes a Noticeable Difference
+Taking the Right CoQ10 Dosage Makes a Noticeable Difference

 Drew divided the mice of each age evenly into two groups—one to receive CoQ10, and the other not.
 After 28 days of administering CoQ10 and a placebo to the mice, Drew exposed them to various stressors—nothing cruel, just situations such as changing the balance of light and darkness.